 Ease of availability is no longer a luxury in businesses but a necessity.
-You want all your applications on your fingertips, accessible as and when you need it.
-With passwordless authentication, the user does not have to scramble for passwords, but, can obtain the access just because of the attributes they possess.
+You want all your applications at your fingertips, accessible as and when you need them.
+With passwordless authentication, the user does not have to scramble for passwords, but, can obtain access just because of the attributes they possess.

 For example, consider a user who wants to access an application, and the desired login method is the OTP linked to their phone number.
 If the user is who they claim to be, then the OTP would reach their phone in seconds, and upon merely entering the same, they have logged in!

 This ensures security because the OTP is unique to the user serving the purpose of ease of use, and the phone is almost with the user, serving the purpose of ease of access as well.